 As mentioned above, the proforma seeks to break down each department so that they can be analyzed independently.
 Let’s look at the pdf and take the bar for example.
 The hotel proforma allows us to follow how the bar is performing in isolation.
 We can see the bar’s revenue and correlating expenses and profit.
 This will help investors to get a better picture of the hotel’s bright spots and problem areas and/or costs of doing business.

 As the title implies, these are expenses that are typically not allocated to one department, but are general shared costs of doing business and are expensed at the general level.
-In this example we have G&A, Sales and Marketing, I/T, Repair and Maintenance, and Utilities.
-This pdf also contains credit card fees, which is actually more than likely a specific departmental expense and an oversight on my part.
-When I update the model in a later version, I will correct the pdf.
+In this example we have G&A, Credit Card Fees, Sales and Marketing, I/T, Repair and Maintenance, and Utilities.
+Additionally, there are Franchise Fees, which are usually rolled up in to Sales & Marketing, but I wanted to pull it out as this is an important expense to understand.

 Franchise fees are charged to a hotel owner by the flag, or hotel brand, that has their name on the hotel and is managing the property.
 The typical fees involved in this category are as follows: